by Ruby Taylor | Dec 2, 2024 | All Journal Entries, plant fibres

 by Ruby Taylor | Oct 28, 2015 | All Journal Entries, Wakehurst: artist in residence

-I’ve returned to Wakehurst on a bright autumn day to see if the rumours are true.
-One of my areas of research for this project was looking at nests.
-And that’s why I’m back today.
-I’ve heard birds have nested in the work I made.
-My godson...
+I’ve returned to Wakehurst on a sunny autumn day to see if the rumours are true.
+One of my areas of research for this project was looking at nests, and I’ve heard that birds have nested in the work I made here.
+My godson showed me a blurry photo on his...